Carl August von Steinheil: Biography

 Steinheil was born in Ribeauvillé, Alsace.
 He studied law in Erlangen since 1821.
 He then studied astronomy in Göttingen and Königsberg.
 He continued his studies in astronomy and physics while living in his father's manor in Perlachseck near Munich.
-From 1832 to 1849, Steinheil was professor for mathematics and physics at the University of Munich.
+From 1832 to 1849, Steinheil was professor for mathematics and physics at the Ludwig-Maximilians-Universität München.

 In July 1839, Steinheil demonstrated a photographic process at Nymphenburg Palace in the presence of Queen Therese.
 Several photographs had been exhibited by Steinheil throughout April and Summer 1839.
 The process has been commonly attributed to Steinheil, but research published in 2024 revealed that the earliest paper negatives had actually been created by Wolfgang Franz von Kobell in 1837, without any involvement of Steinheil.

 Steinheil was one of the first to use the daguerreotype in Germany.
 By December 1839, he made the first portable metal camera in the world.
 It was nineteen times smaller than the camera sold by Daguerre.
 At least ten of these cameras were manufactured.